strimzi/governance/GOVERNANCE.md

 #### Github Project Administration

 Owners of components which have their own GitHub repository will get "Write" rights for given GitHub repository and will be able to merge approved PRs.
+Owners will not get "Admin" rights on any Strimzi GitHub repositories.

 ## Voting